memgraph/docs/user_technical/reference_guide/tensorflow.md

   * query
   * input list

-The Query is a string.
+The query is a string.
 The query is an `openCypher` query supported by Memgraph.
 Memgraph TensorFlow op has some [limitations](#limitations) on the query.